 Descriptive research design was adopted for present investigation.
-Purposive multi-stage random sampling procedure was used.
-The study was conducted purposively in Telangana and Madhya Pradesh states has Madhya Pradesh state has highest number of Custom Hiring Centers in the country and Telangana state was selected to study the CHCs models and easy accessibility of the investigator to the study area (Fig 1 and Fig 2).
+Purposive multi-stage random sampling procedure was used.( It is advised to give more explantion about Descriptive Research design, viz., when, how, where of population, situation etc.) The study was conducted purposively in Telangana and Madhya Pradesh states has Madhya Pradesh state has highest number of Custom Hiring Centers in the country and Telangana state was selected to study the CHCs models.
+(Fig 1 and Fig 2).
 Also very few studies with respect to CHCs has been conducted in this region.
 Based on the review and secondary sources, two erstwhile districts namely Mahabubnagar and Nalgonda districts in Telangana state and Tikamgarh and Guna districts in Madhya Pradesh were selected for the study.
 The districts were the four selected CHCs models in operation those districts were selected.
-One CHC representing (Government, FPO, NGO, KVK mode)l were selected in both the districts thus making a total of 8 CHC in Telangana state and 8 CHCs in Madhya Pradesh state, thus, making a total of 16 CHC for the study.
+One CHC representing (Government, FPO, NGO, KVK mode)l were selected in both the districts thus making a total of 8 CHC in Telangana state and 8 CHCs in Madhya Pradesh state, thus, making a total of 16 CHC for the study.(It is advised to include data collection method/procedure to enhance the visibility of the study).
+The details of Models is given in table.1.

 Selected districts in Telangana State, India